pokanop/kubedev/docs/setup-1.md

 minikube   Ready    master   5d    v1.10.0
 ```

-Kubernetes has the concept of namespaces where you can deploy in the cluster.
+Kubernetes has the concept of namespaces where you can deploy in the cluster

 Get the namespaces with:

 ```
 $ kubectl get namespaces